Pontis-Engineering/.github/profile/README.md

 Welcome to our workspace where you can access our “Pontis Composite Custom Tool for Femap".

-For further details and instructions just click on the “femap-pontis-composites” repository.
+For further details and instructions just click on the pontis-composites-femap repository.

 We only encourage you to create a GitHub account (free to do) so you can leave feedback.